janikkreit/ParticleAI/README.md

 To extract events in which an η′ meson was created only ɣɣp final states were used.
 (An η′ meson decays with 2.3% to two photons.)

 ## Problem
-By collinding photons and proton not only η′ are created.
+By collinding photons and protons not only η′ are created.
 There are also 2π0, η and ω mesons which overlays the wanted reaction.
 These mesons can decay in two or more photons and therefore appear in this analysis.
 If an meson decays to e.g. 4 photons it is possible that 2 photons do not hit any detector so the event looks like an two photon event.

 ## Solution